FormidableLabs/react-native-owl/example/README.md

 # react-native-owl-demo

-> A simple react-native app that uses [react-native-owl][react-native-owl-repo] with examples.
+> A simple react-native app that uses _react-native-owl_ with examples.
 Also used for the development of the library.

 ## Running the app